 Solo travel through South Africa is a pleasure.
 Locals are friendly and you’ll be able to meet many people

-At a more luxurious level, most private reserves operate group game drives and many also encourage guests to dine together, which makes it easy for solo travelers to mingle.
+At a more luxurious level, most private reserves operate group game drives.
+Many also encourage guests to dine together, making it easy for solo travelers to mingle on holiday.

-In the middle range, solo travelers seeking personalized attention should consider booking into small B&Bs and other owner-managed lodges rather than larger and more institutional hotels.
+In the middle range, solo travelers seeking personalized attention should consider booking into small B&Bs and other owner-managed lodges rather than larger, more institutional hotels.

-There are no risks specific to solo travel in South Africa, but single women in particular should apply the usual common sense precautions such as not walking alone in cities at night, and avoiding deserted beaches.
-Additionally, it is advisable to notify family and friends of your whereabouts during travels.
+There are no risks specific to solo travel in South Africa.
+Still, single women, in particular, should apply the usual common sense precautions such as not walking alone in cities at night and avoiding deserted beaches.